dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.60/_index.md

 **CACTWO-6587** **{{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

 A new option now appears in the right click menu of the [Unassigned/All Codes](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/account-screen/#unassigned-codes) lists called ‘hide unassigned code’.
 When used, a new icon will appear in the header, and when clicked it will open a list of all codes hidden by that user on that account.
+This functionality will allow the user to indicate that they have reviewed a code and they have determined it is not needed.
+This is different from deleting codes as code suggestions will still appear in documents and the user can un-hide codes that need to be re-evaluated.
 No other user opening that account will have the code hidden.

 ![Hide Unassigned Codes in Code Tree](HideUnassignedCodes.png)